mialkin/docs/design/ddd.md

 ## Domain

 A **domain** can refer to both the entire domain of the business, as well as just one core or supporting area of it.

-When referring to just one area of the business we will use words _core domain_, [subdomain](#subdomain), and the like.
+### Core domain

+A **core domain** is a primary area of focus for a business, that is a problem a software is meant to solve.

 ### Subdomain

-Almost every software [domain](#domain) has multiple **subdomains**.

-If it models some aspect of the business that is essential, yet not _core_, it is a **supporting subdomain**.
+A **supporting subdomain** is an area of a business that models some aspect of the business that is essential, yet not core.

-The business creates a supporting subdomain because it is somewhat specialized.
-Otherwise, if it captures nothing special to the business, yet is required for the overall business solution, it is a **generic subdomain**.
-Being supporting or generic doesn't mean unimportant.
-These kinds of subdomains are important to the success of the business, yet there is no need for the business to excel in these areas.
-It's the **core domain** that requires excellence in implementation, since it will provide distinct advantages to the business.

-Recognizing anemic domains:

-- Looks like the real thing with objects named for nouns in the domain
-- Little or no behavior
-- Equate to property bags with getters and setters
-- All business logic has been relegated to service objects

 ### Domain model